department-of-veterans-affairs/va.gov-team/products/health-care/champva/10-7959a/user-research/Research-Plan-for-Integrated-Veteran-Care-(IVC)-Team,-Form-10-7959a,-August-1st.md

 1. CHAMPVA is a medical cost-sharing program for spouses and children of Veterans with disabilities who don’t qualify for Tricare.
 Have you previously submitted a claim for reimbursement through CHAMPVA for yourself or someone else?
 [Yes to qualify]
-2. Are you a Veteran?
+2. Are you a Spouse or Child of a Veteran or a Veteran yourself?
 [Yes to qualify]

 Cohort 2:

-1. CHAMPVA is a medical cost-sharing program for spouses and children of Veterans with disabilities who don’t qualify for Tricare.
-Have you previously submitted a claim for reimbursement through CHAMPVA for yourself or someone else?
-[Yes to qualify]
-2. Are you a Spouse or Child of a Veteran?
-[Yes to qualify]

-Cohort 3: